 Right now, conventional wisdom says that there is no cure for Crohn’s disease or ulcerative colitis.
 But an effective, long-term answer may be closer than we think.

 Even if you don’t have IBD, this probiotic can stop the inflammation in your digestive tract that can cause gas, bloating, and loose stools.
-Also, L. rhamnosus may help prevent more serious conditions down the road from developing.
+Also, L. rhamnosus may help prevent more serious conditions from developing down the road.

 Bifidobacterium bifidum – Helping Make Digestion Predictable